SharadChoudhury/Hadoop-Project/README.md

    LINES TERMINATED BY '\n'
    IGNORE 1 LINES;

-   -- Repeat the above two lines for other months
    ```

 7. Add an auto incrementing Primary key to the table to use as row_key in Hbase table later on.